What Is The Health Care Spending Account?

 - If you enroll during the open enrollment period and remain on the state payroll for the entire year, your period of coverage is from January 1 to December 31.

-- If you enroll during the plan year as a new employee, your period of coverage will begin after the completion of 60 consecutive calendar days of state service.
+- If you enroll during the plan year as a new employee, your period of coverage will begin after you complete 60 consecutive calendar days of state service.
 Your coverage will end on December 31.

-- If you enroll during the plan year as a result of a change in status, your period of coverage will begin when your change in status application is received, although it can't take effect before the date of your qualifying event.
+- If you enroll during the plan year due to a change in status, your period of coverage will begin when your change in status application is received.
+However, it can't take effect before the date of your qualifying event.
 Your coverage will end on December 31.

 - If you enroll during the open enrollment period and experience a mid-year change in status, you will have two separate periods of coverage from which expenses will be reimbursed.